June 16th is officially World Tapas Day and Fresh Veggies Day.

 Did you know that on this day in 1903, Pepsi Cola became an official trademark?
 It got its name from two of the ingredients used in its recipe, pepsin and kola nuts.

-Keep reading for more facts about June 16
+Keep reading for more interesting facts about June 16th in history!

 Donald Trump announced he was running for President.